cds-snc/notification-documentation/src/en/status.md

 Message status depends on the type of message you have sent.

-You can only get the status of messages that are up to 7 days old.
+You can only get the status of messages that are 7 days old or newer (by default).
+Data retention can be configured to be anywhere between 3 and 90 days at either the service or notification level.

 ## Email status